kfyodor/redux-cljs/README.md

 ## Differences from pure Redux

-+ [Redux-thunk](https://github.com/gaearon/redux-thunk) is already a part of redux-cljs.
++ [Redux-thunk](https://github.com/gaearon/redux-thunk) is already part of redux-cljs.
-+ Slightly different reducers' type signature.
++ Slightly different reducer's type signature.
 + No middlewares and enhancers yet.
 I'm thinking of adding extensibility in next releases.

 ## Usage